Braided module categories via quantum symmetric pairs: Introduction

 The proof of Theorem I builds on our previous work \cite{a-BalaKolb15p} which established that quantum symmetric pairs provide examples of braided monoidal categories with a cylinder braiding as defined in \cite{a-tD98}, \cite{a-tDHO98}.
-Recall that the construction of quantum symmetric pairs involves a Satake diagram $(X,\tau)$ where $X$ denotes a subset of nodes of the Dynkin diagram and $\tau$ is a diagram automorphism, see \cite{a-Letzter99a}, \cite{a-Kolb14}.
-Moreover, let $\tau_0$ denote the diagram automorphism of $\gfrak$ corresponding to the longest element in the Weyl group.
-The cylinder braiding in \cite{a-BalaKolb15p} is realized by a universal K-matrix $\cK$ which lies in a completion $\sU$ of $\uqg$.
-The element $\cK$ provides a natural family of $\Bcs$-module homomorphisms $V\rightarrow V^{\tau\tau_0}$ where $V\in Ob(\Oint)$ and $V^{\tau\tau_0}$ denotes the twist of $V$ by the diagram automorphism $\tau\tau_0$.
-The construction of the universal $K$-matrix $\cK$ in \cite{a-BalaKolb15p} followed the first steps in a recent program of canonical bases for quantum symmetric pairs proposed in \cite{a-BaoWang13p}, see also \cite{a-BaoWang16p}.
+The cylinder braiding in \cite{a-BalaKolb15p} is realized by a universal K-matrix $\cK_{\BK}$ (denoted by $\cK$ in \cite{a-BalaKolb15p}) which lies in a completion $\sU$ of $\uqg$.
+The element $\cK_\BK$ satisfies the commutation relation

+and provides solutions of a $\sigma$-twisted version of the reflection equation in any representation $V\in Ob(\Oint)$.
+The construction of the universal K-matrix $\cK_\BK$ in \cite{a-BalaKolb15p} followed the first steps in a recent program of canonical bases for quantum symmetric pairs proposed in \cite{a-BaoWang13p}, see also \cite{a-BaoWang16p}.